 In the aftermath of the Tet offensive, the U.S. Mission and the Government of South Vietnam (GVN) re-evaluated the rural pacification program.
 By mid-1968, the Allies decided to de-emphasize, and in some areas halt altogether, genuine pacification.
-Instead of winning hearts and minds through civic action (which involved programs in education, health care, land reform, and the construction of small-scale infrastructure projects), the Allies opted for a program of area control.
+Instead of winning hearts and minds through civic action, (which involved programs in education, health care, land reform, and the construction of small-scale infrastructure projects), the Allies opted for a program of area control.

-Robert Komer, head of the U.S.’s pacification program in South Vietnam in early 1968, favoured area control.
+Robert Komer, head of the U.S.’s pacification program in South Vietnam in early 1968, favored area control.
 According to Daniel Ellsberg, who worked with Komer at Civil Operations and Revolutionary Development Support (CORDs), Komer had determined by late 1967 that genuine pacification was “hopeless.”
 The GVN and U.S. would never win peasant hearts and minds.
-The Saigon regime was too corrupt, the Vietcong were too deeply-embedded amongst the peasantry, and pacified peasants in the countryside were not safe from Vietcong or North Vietnamese retribution.
+The Saigon regime was too corrupt, the Vietcong were too deeply embedded amongst the peasantry, and pacified peasants in the countryside were not safe from Vietcong or North Vietnamese retribution.
 Consequently, Komer considered the relocation of the rural population to areas under U.S. and South Vietnamese control as the best means of denying the Vietcong manpower, supplies, and intelligence.

-Secondly, if the pacified peasants had been solidly behind the GVN, then the pacification teams and Regional and Popular forces in their midst would have been forewarned of the pending offensive and would have been able to hold a larger number of their positions in the countryside, rather than flee to the nearest urban centers at the commencement of Tet.
+Secondly, if the pacified peasants had been solidly behind the GVN, then the pacification teams and Regional and Popular forces in their midst would have been forewarned of the pending offensive and would have been able to hold a larger number of their positions in the countryside, rather than flee en masse to the nearest urban centers at the commencement of Tet.

 Thirdly, the Rand Corporation, so instrumental in the adoption of a program of intense aerial bombing and harassment and interdiction fire across South Vietnam in 1965, offered Komer and Johnson a justification for a large-scale program of area control.